 Scout For Bucks In July By Glassing Fields

-Bucks are taking in as much nutrients as possible to put on weight and antler growth in July.
-Glassing fields during this time has proven to be a pretty successful tactic for me in recent years and is one of the best ways on how to scout deer in July.
-Bucks are much more relaxed from the lack of hunting pressure and increase in cover from summer foliage.
+Bucks are much more relaxed from the lack of hunting pressure and the increase of cover from summer foliage.
 I try to capitalize on bucks having their guard down.
 On roads that don’t get a lot of traffic dawn and dusk seem to be the most successful times for glassing.
 I like this scouting tactic because it requires little effort and can produce a big reward.

-Scout For Deer In July By Shining Fields
+Scout For Bucks By Shining Fields

-I prefer shining fields at night over glassing fields at dawn and dusk.
-Both can work well but in my experience, the biggest bucks seem to like having the cover of darkness.
-Mature bucks know from experience that when they show themselves during daylight people/hunters driving by stop to check them out.
 Being the weary creatures they are, mature bucks will only tolerate so much of that stress.
 I have found bigger bucks learn to avoid that stress completely, opting to only enter fields in the dark.
 I have had a lot better luck seeing big bucks at night than daylight or dusk.
 Sometimes they are not far from the road and when I pick my flashlight up I am surprised how close I can find myself to a big buck.

 You’ve Located A Big Buck In July, Now What?